 - Straining and Serving: Strain the contents of the shaker into a chilled glass and garnish as desired.
 Enjoy your perfectly frothed and creamy cocktail.

 Note: The time it takes to achieve the desired frothy texture can vary based on the ingredients and the intensity of the shaking.
-It is important to shake the ingredients until they are fully emulsified and the desired texture is achieved.
+Shaking the ingredients until they are fully emulsified and the desired texture is achieved is important.

 Dry Shaking Questions and Answers